tamarakaufler/warehouse_manager/wardrobe_manager_api/README.md

 PROVIDED FUNCTIONALITY

-The application does not, currently, provide all the required functionality, and there is scope for improvement in what is provided.
+The application provides partial functionality and has scope for improvement.

 1) CRud for clothing/category/outfit ... search (by id and name) and outfit (tagging) so far
 2) Retrieval of a list of clothes, their categories and associated outfits